xan105/node-xinput-ffi/README.md

 - hz?: number (30)

   This will determinate the polling rate.
 Usually 60hz (1000/60 = ~16ms) is used.
 If I'm not mistaken this is what the Chrome browser uses.
 But for our use case we don't need to poll that fast so it defaults to 30hz (~33ms).
 Increasing this value improves latency, but may cause a loss in performance due to more CPU time spent.
+The max accepted is 250hz (4ms).

 - multitap?: boolean (true)